Michael Smither: Background

 Smither was born in New Plymouth and was educated at New Plymouth Boys' High School and Elam School of Fine Arts, Auckland.
 While studying he worked part-time in a car spray-paint shop, an occupation which introduced Smither to the use of lacquer-based paints.

 In 1959, Smither returned to New Plymouth, working part-time in arts-related jobs.
 His first solo exhibition was in 1961.
-In 1963 he married Elizabeth Harrington, who is better known as New Zealand Poet Elizabeth Smither.
-The two have three children, Sarah, Thomas and Joseph.
+In 1963 he married the poet Elizabeth Smither and they had three children.

 Smither separated from Elizabeth and eventually divorced.
 For a few years he was married to Rachel McAlpine, a writer.

 Smither now lives at Otama beach on the Coromandel Peninsula.

 Smither was also influenced by Rita Angus and Lois White as he was studying.
 He turned to them for inspiration.
 Despite experiencing a minor stroke in 2014 and suffering from shingles, Michael Smither continues to paint and has no plans to stop anytime soon.
 "I would rather die with my brush in my hand or boots on of whatever you like to call it.
 There's no attraction to me in the idea of retiring and going on long holidays overseas and stuff like that.
 To me, I've always had to have a quotient of art involved in whatever it is I am doing.
 It's either music or painting or sculpture or environmental efforts."
 He used to trade his artwork for boxes of groceries to keep his family feed.